-Australia is a country which is part of the continent of the same name.
-In terms of land area, Australia is the sixth largest country in the world.
+Australia is a country that is part of the continent of the same name.
+In terms of land area, Australia is the sixth-largest country in the world.
 Australia is a highly developed country and is among the wealthiest in the world.
-In fact, it ranked fifth in the world in terms of highest per capita income last 2014.
-The country also places second in terms of human development index (which calculates education, health and quality of living).
-With such a large size, you have unlimited array of options for things to see or do when you travel to Australia.
+In fact, it ranked fifth in the world in terms of per capita income.
+The country also places second in terms of human development index (which calculates education, health, and quality of living).
+With such a large size, you have an unlimited array of options for things to see or do when you travel to Australia.

 Australia is run by a constitutional monarchy with a federal division in power.
 Meanwhile, its government system employs the parliament system.

-Australia is made up of six states: New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia.
+Australia is made up of six states and one territory: New South Wales, Queensland, South Australia, Tasmania, Victoria, Western Australia and the Northern Territory.
 In terms of geography, there is a lot of variety in Australia.
 Some states or regions have a tropical rainforest while others are made up of mountain ranges.
 The famous Outback is an arid land.
 The world’s largest coral reef, the Great Barrier Reef, is also in Australia.

 Currency: Australian Dollar